 - The ever-first cruise ship arriving in Great Yarmouth was Seabourn Quest - docking at Outer Harbour at 7 am on June 30, 2018, and carrying 458 passengers.
 They were welcomed by live Great Yarmouth Brass performance quay-side.
 The top-luxury liner was on 45-day "Northern Summer Skies" cruise itinerary (May 17 - July 1) roundtrip from Dover England.

-In May 2019, Peel Ports Great Yarmouth signed a partnership with the 2019-established ADM Agriculture Ltd (UK supply chain formed via merger of 4 Ltd companies - ADM Arkady, ADM Direct, Gleadell Agriculture, and Dunns).
+In May 2019, Peel Ports Great Yarmouth signed a partnership with the 2019-established ADM Agriculture Ltd (UK supply chain formed via a merger of 4 Ltd companies - ADM Arkady, ADM Direct, Gleadell Agriculture, and Dunns).
 The deal was for importing animal feed (driven primarily by pig and poultry farming) and exporting Norfolk-farmed produce to Europe and beyond.
 ADM Agriculture has a newbuild bulk-storage warehouse at port's Outer Harbour.

 Port Great Yarmouth cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Great Yarmouth, England.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.